-- Open the stop valve (a) in the hot water pipe and, if present, the stop valves (b) for the circulation pump. - 2.
-Shut drain valve 6. - 3.
-Open the nearest hot water draw-off point 6. - 4.
-Open the supply valve 9 on the cold water side 9 so that cold water flows into the water heater. - 5.
-Completely fill the water heater (when cold water flows at normal pressure from the nearest hot water draw-off point, the water heater is full). - Bleed the entire installation of air, for example by opening all hot water drawoff points. - 7.
-The water heater is now under water supply pressure.
-There should be no water coming out of the expansion valve 2, nor the T&P valve 2.
-If this does happen, the cause might be: - The water supply pressure is greater than the specified 3.5bar.
+- Open the stop valve 3 in the hot water pipe and, if present, the stop valves 4 for the circulation pump. - 2.
+Shut drain valve O. - 3.
+Open the nearest hot water draw-off point (). - 4.
+Open the supply valve 3 on the cold water side 4 so that cold water flows into the water heater. - 5.
+Completely fill the water heater (when cold water flows at normal pressure from the nearest hot water draw-off point, the water heater is full). - 6.
+Bleed the entire installation of air, for example by opening all hot water drawoff points. - - The water supply pressure is greater than the specified 3.5 bar.
 Check the correct pressure. - The expansion valve in the protected cold supply setup is defective or incorrectly fitted.